Yudhishthirsh/facebookDataScraper/README.md

 Notes:
-1) Scripts run successfully in the scrapy framework using selenium to log in to facebook and scrape data from a facebook group and can extract upto 200 times scroll through the group and retrieve ~400 posts and beyond this stage, the script encountered elements which were not available for interact
+1) Scripts run successfully in the scrapy framework using selenium to log in to facebook and scrape data from a facebook group and can extract upto 200 times scroll through

+the group and retrieve ~400 posts and beyond this stage, the script encountered elements which were not available for interact

+3) Facebook Use to change their tags and Xpath frequently, in order to overcome that element not found error need to update the Xpath and the tags.
+Otherwise this script will not be locate the elements on web page and hence it will not able to scrape the data.